 ensure that the mortgagor grants a mortgage on the same terms as the mortgage signed by, or on behalf of, the mortgagee; and

-ensure that it holds the mortgage granted by the mortgagor; and
+ensure that the mortgagee or the mortgagee’s Representative holds the mortgage granted by the mortgagor; and

-provide Certification 5 of the Certification Rules.
+provide certification 5 of the Certification Rules; and

+for a transfer of mortgage, ensure that the transferee mortgagee or the transferee mortgagee’s Representative holds the mortgage granted by the mortgagor.

 9.4 Certifications cannot be provided on annexure pages.